O365/python-o365/README.md

 ## Tasks

 The tasks functionality is grouped in a `ToDo` object.
-Note that the tasks functionality currently only works with the `MSOffice365Protocol` protocol.
+Note that attributes are slightly different between `MSOffice365Protocol` and `MSGRaphProtocol` protocol.

 A `ToDo` instance can list and create task folders.
 It can also list or create tasks on the default user folder.
 To use other folders use a `Folder` instance.